 I was a little apprehensive to read The Hate U Give since I’d only heard resounding praise.
 I didn’t need to worry.

-Starr lives in a rough neighborhood and goes to the fancy private school across town — caught literally between Black and white.
+Starr lives in a rough neighborhood and goes to the fancy private school across town — caught between black and white.

 At the beginning of the novel, Starr is in the passenger’s seat of her friend Khalil’s car, witnessing a white police officer pull over Khalil and shoot him dead.
 Starr knows that every life — including Khalil’s — has worth, and she must speak up for what is right.